But how successful were the last Labour Government when it came to issues such as tackling poverty?

 Responding to concerns raised on the issue of child poverty at this afternoon's Prime Minister's Questions, David Cameron said that child poverty had gone up under Labour.

-“This budget, in spite of all its difficulties, does not add a single family to child poverty in contrast to the last government that put up child poverty by 100,000,” he said.
+"This budget, in spite of all its difficulties, does not add a single family to child poverty in contrast to the last government that put up child poverty by 100,000," he said."Check the figures," the Prime Minister added.
+So we did.

 Full Fact contacted the Child Poverty Action Group (CPAG), who pointed us in the direction of the Department for Work and Pensions figures for Households Below Average Income (HBAI).